ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 ![Accuracy-Loss Graph][clazzify-accuracy-loss-graph]

-### Deploying This in Production
+### Production Deployment

-For model inference, we created an internal API based on Flask, deployed on AWS Elastic Beanstalk with Docker.
-Jenkins automated our deployment pipeline, running tests and creating Docker images containing the code and model.
-This API processed images in real-time, improving our moderation and user experience.

-When an image is uploaded on Zomato, it is pushed to a queue, processed by multiple workers, and the classification scores are saved in our database.
-This system was initially used for backend moderation and later for live Food-Ambiance classification on our web and app platforms.
+For serving the model, we developed an internal API using Flask.
+We enhanced it with authentication layers and deployed it within our internal VPC network.
+While today, tools like ONNX and TensorFlow Serving are commonly used for model inference, back in 2016, the landscape for ML model inference was still maturing.
+As a result, we chose to proceed with a Flask-based API.

+We containerized the API using Docker, with a Miniconda3 base image.
+After every code merge, Jenkins would run unit tests and build the final Docker image, which included both the application code and the latest version of the model.
+Automated tests were then executed on this image to validate the inference accuracy on a predefined set of images.
+Once these tests passed, the Docker image was deployed to AWS Elastic Beanstalk, where the API could automatically scale based on incoming request load.

+Once the API was live, every time an image was uploaded to Zomato, it was queued for processing.
+Multiple workers would pick the image from the queue, request inference scores from the API, and save these scores in our database.

+Initially, we utilized this setup on the backend for moderation and various other internal use cases.
+On the product side, we made this [live][project-deep-announcement] for Food & Ambiance classification.
+It was first integrated into our web platform, with upcoming releases soon adding it to our mobile apps.
+The image below illustrates the impact of using image classification, showing the results before and after its implementation.

 ![Food Ambiance - results before and after classification][food-ambiance-web-gimp]

+This example highlights how image classification can make it easier to find ambiance shots, especially when the initial images on the restaurant page are predominantly food shots.

 ### Evolution

-From our first model, we learned to streamline our data gathering and model training processes, reducing time-to-deployment.
+From our first model, we learned to streamline our data gathering and model training processes significantly to reduce the TAT from an idea to the model generation, reducing time-to-deployment.
 Future blog posts will cover our evolving ML training processes and other models in production.
 Stay tuned for updates.

-We are rapidly expanding our machine learning team.
+We are rapidly expanding our machine learning team and have grown in number by 5x in just last year.
 Check out our [careers page][zomato-careers-page] if you’re interested in joining us.

 [food-ambiance-web]: {{site.baseurl}}/img/clazzify/food-ambiance.png
 [food-ambiance-web-gimp]: {{site.baseurl}}/img/clazzify/food-ambiance-in-product.png